-As stated above, NIJ anticipates that it will make any award from this solicitation in the form of a cooperative agreement.
+As stated above, NIJ may elect to make awards under this program as either a grant or a cooperative agreement.
 Cooperative agreement awards include standard "federal involvement" conditions that describe the general allocation of responsibility for execution of the funded program.
-Generally stated, under cooperative agreement awards, responsibility for the day-to-day conduct of the funded project rests with the recipient in implementing the funded and approved proposal and budget, and the award terms and conditions.
+Generally stated, under cooperative agreement awards, responsibility for the day-today conduct of the funded project rests with the recipient in implementing the funded and approved proposal and budget, and the award terms and conditions.
 Responsibility for oversight and redirection of the project, if necessary, rests with NIJ.